 We believe that being a Christian is more than being “spiritual”, saying our prayers and going to Church.
 Following Jesus is a life-changing mission!
 We believe that it’s important to show Jesus’ love for our community through practical acts of service - we see this as part of our worship.

-Some examples of this within the Church are running a toddler group, a youth group, being involved in street pastors, running a club for the elderly and many other groups.
+Some examples of this within the Church are running a toddler group, being involved in street pastors, running a club for the elderly and many other groups.
 We also do one off events, like a community barbecue and giving out hampers at Christmas to our neighbours in need.

 In addition to this, many Church members serve within the Church - for example, in the music group or as a steward (welcoming people on a Sunday).
 Outside the church, many members work to help and support their community.